Notion Progress Bar: Goal Tracking & Task Completion

 There are two types of progress bars: the native ones and the ones we used to use before the native ones existed.
 We’ll call these ones “Custom”.

-Custom Progress Bar
+Formula Progress Bar

 A custom progress bar can only be a formula property.
 It will calculate the progression between two number properties (let's say "Completed" and "Goal").
 These formulas take advantage of the slice function (which removes elements from a string of text), and floor, round, and ceil (which round numbers).
 These formulas also use symbols, both empty (such as □, ○, ✧) and their full counterparts (such as ■, ●, ✦).